 That said, if your charging session is on a DC fast charger, you can expect to pay an average of $15 per hour, while a Level 2 charger will run $1 per hour or $2.50 per charge.

 Tesla owners can also use the Tesla Supercharger stations.
 Like public EV chargers, Supercharger fees will vary by location and time of day.
-The Tesla charging network charges by the minute based on four charging speed tiers.
-The tiers are as follows:
+The Tesla charging network charges by kilowatt hour.
+Although Tesla does not publicly share the pricing for their charger network, here are owner-reported rates as of September 2024:

 Find Your Tesla at Clutch